The People to Come Info

 The People to Come is made possible in part with co-production support by Vermont Performance Lab and funding from The Jerome Foundation.
 Support and composer commission funds are provided by New Music USA’s Live Music for Dance program.

-People is developed through a 2013 Choreography Fellowship and a 2012 Media Residency Fellowship at Maggie Allesee National Center for Choreography, and development residencies at The Yard, Vermont Performance Lab and Lower Manhattan Cultural Council’s Swing Space program through a real estate donation from Savanna.
+People was developed through a 2013 Choreography Fellowship and a 2012 Media Residency Fellowship at Maggie Allesee National Center for Choreography, and development residencies at The Yard, Vermont Performance Lab and Lower Manhattan Cultural Council’s Swing Space program through a real estate donation from Savanna.

 The performances of People at The Yard, Vermont Performance Lab, Brown University’s Granoff Center for the Creative Arts and Space Gallery are funded in part by the Expeditions program of the New England Foundation for the Arts, made possible with funding from the National Endowment for the Arts, with additional support from the six New England state arts agencies.
 The performances at Granoff were made possible by the Creative Arts Council at Brown University and at SPACE Gallery by a Maine Arts Commission grant.